top of page

 This is my first time receiving Medical Massage Therapy...
 What should I expect?

-*Treatment plan and goals may shift and change depending on results at each session.*
+Treatment plans and goals may shift and change depending on the results of each session.

 Do you accept health insurance?